monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-groups.rst

 .. note::

-   See the :ref:`mtc-filters` section for more info on the available MT filters.
+   See the :ref:`mtc-filters` section for info regarding other phenotype MT filters.

 then a statistical test (e.g. Fisher Exact test):